Fuseteam/docs.ubports.com/porting/build_and_boot/standalone_kernel_build.rst

 Motorola, Realme, OnePlus, Xiaomi usually upload kernel source to their official GitHub account.

 After you have acquired the kernel source, you need to upload it somewhere else for making modifications and commits for Ubuntu Touch.
 GitLab is preferred since when you'll get the port pulled into the UBports org, it can be easily copied from there.

+You should now be working with two repositories: a cloned device repo, which holds deviceinfo, and a kernel repo, which holds/will hold your defconfig (see below).

 Finding your correct kernel config
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^